What is an NPA loan?

 - Drop Collateral Valuations: After bank possession, the property gains a very bad reputation in the market, even if the borrower wanted to dispose of the collateral & pay the bank that seems to be very difficult because nobody is willing to buy this property moreover local property broker tries to buy that property at a very cheaper rate as they know borrower is now trapped with the bank.

-Significance of Non-Performing Assets on Banks
+Impact of NPA on the Banks

 - Financial Health of Banks: NPAs directly affect the financial health and stability of banks.
 When loans or assets become non-performing, it means that borrowers are not repaying their obligations as agreed.
 This, in turn, leads to a decline in the bank’s profitability, asset quality, and capital adequacy.
 High levels of NPAs can weaken a bank’s balance sheet and erode its ability to lend and support economic growth.